 These have been uncertain and stressful times for many of us, which can lead to unhealthy choices.
-It’s important during times like these to take time to take care of yourself.
-Learn the signs of stress and when and how to seek help for yourself or loved ones.
+It’s important to build healthy habits – and the time is now!
+Learn about the risks of substance use and mental health and issues, and how to get help for yourself or loved ones.

 Misuse of prescription drugs, especially opioid painkillers, has resulted in a rising number of fatal and non-fatal overdoses in recent years, as well as serious harms associated with heroin addiction.
 Our goal is to reduce fatal and non-fatal overdoses caused by non-medical use of prescription painkillers.